tjmahr/dissertation/docs/11-aim1-introduction.md

 similar *candy* which in turn activates the semantically related *sweet*—have been demonstrated [@Marslen-Wilson1989].
-Both low-level phonetic cues and high-level grammatical, semantic and pragmatic information can influence this process, but the *continuous processing of multiple competing candidates* is the essential dynamic underlying word recognition in adults [@Magnuson2013].
+Both low-level phonetic cues and high-level grammatical, semantic and pragmatic information can influence this process, but this *continuous processing of multiple competing candidates* is the essential dynamic underlying word recognition in adults [@Magnuson2013].